aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/how-to/edit-photo-programmatically/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Original photos may have the wrong orientation due to a photographer had took photo shots with various camera rotations and embedded auto-rotation does not work properly.
-The information about picture orientation is usually written down in the image `EXIF` metadata by camera software and used for rotation.
-You can rotate images programmable by 90/180/270-degree angles or flip photos vertically or horizontally to fix this issue.
-In some cases, the photos were made with a mistake of horizon slop, the horizon line has not strongly horizontal.
-The program library gives you the possibility to rotate an image on a specific angle as well.
+You might have a collection of images that you wish to rotate to a precise angle, either clockwise or counterclockwise.
+This could be necessary when a horizontal line within photos has an undesirable tilt.
+With the assistance of the Aspose.Imaging library, you can easily rotate images to any desired angle.
 </p>

 Java code example: [howto rotate image](rotate-image).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The more detailed description of resize, crop and rotate operations you can find in the [Aspose.Imaging official documentation](https://docs.aspose.com/imaging/java/crop-rotate-and-resize-images/).
+The more examples, how to resize, crop and rotate images you can find in the [Aspose.Imaging Developer's guide](https://docs.aspose.com/imaging/java/crop-rotate-and-resize-images/).

 ### Remove background